Cricketer Graham Thorpe ‘spiralled into depression’ after job loss, inquest told

 According to reports at the time, the video, filmed after a dismal Ashes series which England lost 4-0, showed Tasmanian police breaking up a drinking session involving both England and Australia players.

-Mrs Thorpe described it as a “horrible” time, and said the later termination of his employment with the England and Wales Cricket Board was a “real shock to Graham”, which was the “start of the decline of his mental health”.

-Coroner Jonathan Stevens read a statement from Thorpe’s GP, Dr Joan Munnelly, who said the cricketer was diagnosed with anxiety and depression in 2018.
+Coroner Jonathan Stevens read a statement from Mr Thorpe’s GP, Joan Munnelly, who said the cricketer was diagnosed with anxiety and depression in 2018.

 Dr Munnelly said an attempt to take his own life in 2022 resulted in a brain injury and he was in intensive care.